datadotworld/dwapi-spec/docs/github-sync.md

   Where:
   * `username` is the dataset owner username.
 Note you must have permissions to modify the dataset if not the owner.
   * `datasetName` is the id of the dataset.
 This can be found in the URL path of the dataset.
-  * `MY-API-TOKEN` can be found under your profile settings within data.world, or by going to [https://data.world/settings/advanced](https://data.world/settings/advanced).
+  * `DW_API_TOKEN` can be found under your profile settings within data.world, or by going to [https://data.world/settings/advanced](https://data.world/settings/advanced).
   * `fileName` is what you'd like to name the file, and should include the file extension.
   * `sourceURL` is the github URL for the file.